hugou74130/holbertonschool-low_level_programming/variadic_functions/README.md

 - Holberton School for the projects and educational resources
 - Fellow students and community members for their feedback and support
-- Official documentation of C and GCC
+- Official C documentation and GCC resources
+- The C standard library reference for variadic functions